RedHatInsights/rhsm-subscriptions/README.md

 EOF
 ```

 Possibly useful, to extract the JSON from the k8s configmap file:

 ```
 oc extract -f dashboards/grafana-dashboard-subscription-watch.configmap.yaml --confirm
 ```

+Once you extract it from the .yaml that's checked into this repo, you can import it into the stage instance of grafana by going to Create -> Import from the left nav.

 ## License